osuosl/osuosl-pelican/content/about/about_people.rst

   **Student Developer**

-Nguyen joined the OSL staff in March 2016 and is earning a degree in Computer Science.
+Alex joined the OSL staff in March 2016 and is earning a degree in Computer Science.
 Working at the OSL has given him a chance to turn his hobby into a paying job.
-Nguyen is trained in American and English cuisine and in his spare time, he likes to exercise, cook, and program for fun.
+Alex is trained in American and English cuisine and in his spare time, he likes to exercise, cook, and program for fun.

 .. raw:: html